 For students at the early stages, learning to play in tune is mainly about finding that extra resonance created by sympathetic vibration.
 It happens when a fingered note has the same letter name with an open string that is not being played.
 The open-string will vibrate when the same note is played at the right pitch, assuming that the violin is tuned correctly.
 We can clearly see the vibrations of the open string in most cases, but it is much more helpful to hear or feel that resonance.

 When the notes that will create sympathetic vibration are in tune, we can use them to find the other notes in many ways.
 Intervals such as perfect consonances (fourths, fifths, octaves), imperfect consonances (thirds, sixths), and semitones are all handy tools.
 Still, they do not guarantee to give us the best-sounding pitch because we need first to understand the role of each note within the tonal hierarchy and the different intonation systems that we need to adapt to in different cases.

 Apart from having good hearings, violinists rely heavily on muscle memory to get good intonation.

-The other equally important aspect to good intonation is the frame of the left hand.
-A nice hand shape with proper fingers height, a relaxed wrist, and a good arm level provide a frame in which our fingers can identify with various finger patterns.
-Practicing double-stops scales in thirds or octaves train your left hand to maintain that frame in different intervals and positions.
+The other equally important aspect of good intonation is the frame of the left hand.
+A nice hand shape with proper finger height, a relaxed wrist, and a good arm level provide a framework for our fingers to identify with various finger patterns.
+Practicing double-stops scales in thirds or octaves, train your left hand to maintain that frame in different intervals and positions.
 A good hand shape also allows better finger independence – the ability for one finger to move flexibly without affecting the others.

 © 2017 Goh Tong Keat